mtchibozo/BrainStateClassification/src/Experiment_A/README.md

 `Experiment_A/model`.
 If `X_hyp_v2.csv` and `Y_hyp_v2.csv` are available, then users can directly run `Experiment_A/main.py` to train, evaluate and plot experiment results.

+The recommended Python version to run this code is: Python 3.7 Libraries and packages necessary for installation are detailed in the requirements.txt file.

 ## Disclaimer